azadyasar/NeuralMachineTranslation/README.md

                      --batch_sz 128 \
                      --save_model_path transformer_tr_en.pt
 ```
-Play with the hyper-parameters to see how they effect the model performance.

-## Evaluate a trained Transformer model.
+## Evaluation
-Run the following command to evaluate a trained model which will print its **loss, perplexity**, and **BLEU score**.
-Note that we need the hyper-parameters to construct the model so make sure that they match with the actual hyper-parameters.
+Run the following command to evaluate a trained Transformer model which will print its **loss, perplexity**, and **BLEU score**.
+Note that we need the hyper-parameters to construct the model first.
+So make sure that they match with the actual hyper-parameters.
 ```bash
 python -m nmt evaluate  --test_dataset ../data/test.csv \
                         --src_vocab ../data/tr_sp.model \